Cosmetology License Transfer or Reciprocity by State

 Arizona

-If you began your cosmetology career in another state, licensure in Arizona may be accomplished through the reciprocity program or by taking an Arizona cosmetology ex-am.
+Licensure in Arizona can be accomplished through the reciprocity program or by taking an Arizona cosmetology exam.
 This requires an application for reciprocity.
-According the Arizona Board of Cos-metology, a person is entitled to receive a cosmetologist, aesthetician or nail technician license if:
+According to the Arizona Board of Cosmetology, a person can receive a cosmetologist, esthetician, or nail technician license if:

-1. You submit an application to the Board of Cosmetology for a cosmetologist, esthetician or nail tech license; this application must be supplied by the Board of Cosmetology.
+- You apply to the Board of Cosmetology for a cosmetologist, esthetician or nail tech license; this application must be supplied by the Board of Cosmetology

-2. You submit evidence that you are licensed in another state or country, OR you graduated from a school that offers cosmetology, esthetics or nail technology courses substantially similar to Arizona's requirements and that you passed the Board-approved cosmetology exams.
+- You submit evidence that you're licensed in another state or country OR that you graduated from a school that offers cosmetology, esthetics, or nail technology courses substantially similar to Arizona's requirements and that you passed your exams

 Along with your application for reciprocity, you must include:

-3. Statement of whether or not you have ever had a cosmetology, nail technology, esthetics, or instructor license suspended or revoked in any state or country.
+- Statement of whether or not you have ever had a license suspended or revoked in any state or country

 Arkansas

-The Arkansas cosmetology board requires a reciprocity application and a $150 to transfer your license to Arkansas.
+The Arkansas cosmetology board requires a reciprocity application and $150 to transfer your license.
 Your home state should send a certification of records and training.
-You will have to take the Arkansas State Cosmetology Board Exam.
-If your home state requires fewer training hours to get your cosmetology license, you may have to take additional exams.
+You must take the Arkansas State Cosmetology Board Exam.
+You may have to take additional exams if your home state requires fewer training hours to get your cosmetology license.

 California